 How Long do Manta Rays Live?

 The manta ray lifespan is believed to be 50 to 100 years of age.
-Check out Lefty’s story; she’s a manta we have been seeing in Hawaii since 1979.
+Check out Lefty’s story; she’s a manta we used to see in Hawaii from 1979 until 2016.

 What do Manta Rays Eat?

-Mantas filter-feeder on zooplankton.
+Mantas filter-feed on plankton.
 Their diet consists of copepods, mysid shrimp, crab larvae, mollusk larvae, and fish eggs.
 A manta ray will eat approximately 12% of its body weight in plankton per week.

-Mantas filter the plankton out of the water using a complex system of traps, filters, cephalic fins, and gill combs.
+Mantas filter the plankton out of the water using a complex system of traps, filters, cephalic fins, and gill rackers.

 They swim slowly and twirl gracefully when they eat; their large mouths open and their cephalic horns unroll to funnel the plankton into their oral cavity.